Deadline 3/1/22: Microsoft 365 Price Increase

 On March 1, 2022, the pricing for Microsoft 365 will increase.
 Depending on your current subscription and licensing, you will see a Microsoft 365 price increase ranging between 10% and 25%.
 You can, however, minimize or avoid the increase.

-Monthly per user pricing will increase as follows:
+Monthly per user pricing with an annual commitment* will increase as follows:

 - M365 Business Basic